Thursday, August 18, 2011

 Sunday morning... ah~~ once I open the door and I quickly closed it back.. damn....
 HOT!! really really hot outside..
 Suppose every Sunday morning me and Brandon will prepare ourselves and move our butt out from the house and drive to SEA Park wet market to get our stuffs (Puchong Market everything also expensive..
 Buy Roast Pork also use scale..).
 But since the sun scare me back into my comfort zone (yes..
 I call my house my comfort zone), I decide to make something Brandon has been bugging me to make for a while..
 Crepe Ala Louise...

-Start with Flour, small amount of sugar, a cup of milk and an egg.
-You put the 1 cup of flour and approximately 1 table spoon of sugar together in a bowl.
-Mix it well then add in 1 cup of milk and an egg.
+You put the 1 cup of flour and approximately 1 to 1 1/2 table spoon of sugar together in a bowl.
+Mix it well then add in 1 1/2 cup of milk and an egg.
 Mix it well and smooth.

 Tuna Mayo and Cheese Crepe